 Avoid electronic devices before turning in

-Avoid using cell phones and e-readers at night because the glow can wake you up.
+Avoid using your cell phone or e-reader at night, because the glow can wake you up.
 Switch to old-fashioned books to read before you sleep to quiet your mind and lessen the strain on your eyes.

 Ditch alcohol before bedtime

-Even if you feel a glass of wine calms your body and makes you sleep, you likely won’t stay asleep for a full eight hours after drinking around bedtime.
+Even if you feel like a glass of wine calms your body and makes you sleep, you likely won’t stay asleep for a full 8 hours after drinking around bedtime.

 Create white noise

 Although it might seem like a pleasant way to wake up, hearing the sound of birds chirping in the early morning can disrupt your sleeping patterns.
 The sounds of garbage collectors, street sweepers, and people leaving for early-morning jobs can also disrupt your sleep.